mendersoftware/meta-mender/README.md

     MACHINE ??= "vexpress-qemu"
 ```

-for building the image that will be run on the Qemu machine or
+for building the image that will be run on the QEMU machine or

 ```
     INHERIT += "mender-install"